 More than 40 natural winegrowers from all French wine-growing regions

 "Long live natural wine! ».
 Do you know how old this slogan is?
-One would be tempted to say the late 1990s, wouldn't one?
+One would be tempted to say the late 1990s.
 Well no, this one dates from 1907 and was pronounced in Montpellier on the occasion of the Languedoc wine growers' revolt.
 Indeed, in France the years 1903, 1904 and 1907 were years of great strikes by wine workers.
 The trend of natural wine is therefore not at all new, it is an old claim of the wine world.
 Even then, some winegrowers wanted to offer wines produced solely from grape juice and without the addition of artificial substances.

-First of all, it should be noted that officially these wines, which some characterise as "living", "pure" or "naked", do not exist insofar as there is no logo, texts or codes that are legally binding.
-Thus, natural or natural wines only respond to a philosophy and doctrine that some winegrowers have decided to adopt.
+First of all, it should be noted that officially these wines, with some characterise as "living", "pure" or "naked", do not exist insofar as there is no logo, texts or codes that are legally binding.
+Thus, natural wines only respond to a philosophy and doctrine that some winegrowers have decided to adopt.
 There is indeed a charter of natural wines which has been adopted by about fifty winegrowers grouped within the Association des vins naturels.
 The desire of these producers is to recover the original expression of the terroir in which their vines are planted.
 But this charter cannot be considered as the universal definition of natural wines, it is only a consensus that has been found between the people gathered within this association.
 This charter therefore lists the various elements that must be respected in order to qualify, in their opinion, your wine as a natural wine.

 First of all, for the sake of simplicity, we can define a natural wine as a wine that is governed only by the laws of nature because it is the non-interventionist or little interventionist character in production that is put forward by its defenders.
 Little interventionist because the winegrower still plays a role as an accompanist in the development of his vines and grapes.